jleo3/clinical_trial_match/README.md

 -----------
 <a href="http://shrouded-river-3637.herokuapp.com/" target="_blank">Access the Beta Site</a>

+* Confirm sign up process.
+Should I not let them advance until they are confirmed?
 * Set up configuration so that disease condition and form inputs can flexibly be changed for future instances of the site CONDITION_TYPE = intializers/condition_type.rb
 * Figure out how to open up zip folder in rails for importer  (http://rubyzip.sourceforge.net/classes/Zip/ZipFileSystem.html)
 * Finalize Trial and Site models and add validation